NilFoundation/mina-state-proof/README.md

 ## Community

-Issue reports are preferred to be done with Github Issues in here: https://github.com/nilfoundation/evm-mina-verification/issues.
+Issue reports are preferred to be done with Github Issues in here: https://github.com/nilfoundation/mina-state-proof/issues.

-Forum-alike discussion topics are better to be done with Discussions section in here: https://github.com/NilFoundation/evm-mina-verification/discussions
+Forum-alike discussion topics are better to be done with Discussions section in here: https://github.com/NilFoundation/mina-state-proof/discussions

-Usage and development questions a preferred to be asked in a Telegram chat: https://t.me/nilfoundation
+Usage and development questions are preferred to be asked in a Telegram chat: https://t.me/nilfoundation